 If you can guess where they’ll be, you can market and advertise in the right areas to get their attention.
 Using this knowledge, you can reach them at touch points throughout the buyer’s journey.

 With accurate placement in places they associate with, they will assume that your beliefs match theirs and will be more likely to support you.

 In general, personas give you a much better idea of who you are trying to connect with.
 They create a straight path to better communication and provide the necessary customer insight for anyone from managers to copywriters.
-If personas sound like they would benefit your business, register for our May 2019 webinar to learn how to create your own effective buyer persona without mistake and identify the right marketing channels to promote over.
+If personas sound like they would benefit your business, watch our on-demand webinar to learn how to create your own effective buyer persona without mistake and identify the right marketing channels to promote over.

 Start bringing in valuable leads for your business with this comprehensive guide and bonus checklist.